osbyrne/monkeyLibrary/README.md

 new landscape of bugs, pull request, bad comments and stack overflows.

 Today's commit, hopefully our last, seals a project that settles within us the ideals and tradoffs of collaboration.

+To run it, simply open your terminal emulator, go to the project folder and run ./excecutable_file